thusai/thusai/README.md

 I’m a PM who builds—experimenting with AI (LLMs, agent workflows, automation) by shipping actual demos.
 I build to test ideas quickly, validate what works, and then collaborate with engineers to scale.

-Previously built AI/ML observability tools at AWS (SageMaker), and analytics products in Banking.
+Previously built AI/ML observability tools at AWS (SageMaker), and analytics products in Banking/Insurance.

 This GitHub is my playground—expect raw code, working experiments, and continuous learning.